 Keep a Daily Spending Journal for a Month

 Changing habits requires increasing your awareness of bad money habits you need to break.
-One way to do this is to keep a daily journal of all of your spending — cash, debit and credit transactions — to see where your money is going, said Belinda Rosenblum, president of financial coaching company Own Your Money.
+One way to do this is to keep a daily journal of all of your spending — cash, debit and credit transactions — to see where your money is going, said Belinda Rosenblum, president of the financial coaching company Own Your Money.

 “For most people, I encourage them to do this for a month to get a more complete picture,” she said.
 At least, though, try tracking your spending for a week.
 You’ll likely realize how informative it is and keep going the rest of the month, she said.
 Then you can pinpoint where your money trickles away — areas where you’re spending too much — and create a plan to plug those leaks.
 Once you pinpoint how much spending you can eliminate, consider redirecting those funds to savings.